driftingawaynow/Our-Little-Oasis/README.md

 This is my first foray into solo game development, I held myself to a strict time limit to make the best game I could in a set time frame.

-our little oasis is a short 3d platformer about collecting data from a lost civilization.

-climb the towers, see where it leads.

-are you alone in this world?
+climb the towers, see where it leads. are you alone in this world?

 Controls:

-wasd	movement
-space	jump
-shift	sprint
-c	checkpoint
-escape	menu
+wasd - movement, space - jump, shift - sprint, c	- checkpoint, escape - menu.

 https://driftingaway.itch.io/our-little-oasis